WFBL

-WFBL (1390 kHz) is a commercial AM radio station licensed to Syracuse, New York, and owned by Wolf Radio, Inc. The studios and offices are on Smokey Hollow Road in Baldwinsville.
+WFBL (1390 kHz) is a commercial AM radio station licensed to Syracuse, New York, and owned by Wolf Radio, Inc. The studios and offices are on W. Kirkpatrick St. in Syracuse.
 Since September 2017. the station has simulcast Craig Fox's "Dinosaur Radio" classic hits format.
-The programming originates on WSEN 103.9 FM.
+The programming originates on WSEN (103.9 FM).

 WFBL is powered at 5,000 watts.
 To protect other stations on 1390 AM, it uses a directional antenna with a three-tower array.
 The transmitter is on Wetzel Road at Henry Clay Boulevard in Liverpool, New York.
 Programming is also heard on 250-watt FM translator W298DC at 107.5 MHz in Liverpool.

 History

 Early years

-The earliest Syracuse broadcasting stations, all of which were short-lived, were: WBAB (Andrew J. Potter, April 19, 1922—March 22, 1923); WDAI (Hughes Electrical Corporation, May 16, 1922 – November 19, 1923); WFAB (Carl Frank Woese, June 6, 1922 – October 9, 1924)> and WLAH, first licensed in the summer of 1922 to Samuel Woodworth.
+The earliest Syracuse broadcasting stations, all of which were short-lived, were: WBAB (Andrew J. Potter, April 19, 1922—March 22, 1923); WDAI (Hughes Electrical Corporation, May 16, 1922 – November 19, 1923); WFAB (Carl Frank Woese, June 6, 1922 – October 9, 1924); and WLAH, first licensed in the summer of 1922 to Samuel Woodworth.
 It was deleted in the fall of 1924.
 A contemporary write-up of WFBL's debut referred to both WFAB and WLAH as low-powered "private stations", which "have now been dismantled", and contrasted them to WFBL, which it called "Syracuse's first professional station".

 WFBL's first license was issued to the Onondaga Hotel, and dated November 20, 1924.
-The call letters were sequentially assigned, and the station initially adopted the slogan "When Feeling Blue, Listen", based on the call sign.
+The call letters were sequentially assigned, (Note: Other stations first licensed the same month as WFBL included WFBK, Hanover, New Hampshire; WFBM, Indianapolis, Indiana; WFBQ, Raleigh, North Carolina; and WFBR, Baltimore, Maryland.) and the station initially adopted the slogan "When Feeling Blue, Listen", based on the call sign.
 WFBL was described as the culmination of "many months" of cooperative effort between the Radio Dealers Association and the hotel.
 Studios were located on the 11th floor of the Onondaga, with an antenna constructed on the roof.

 Samuel Woodworth was credited with having "shouldered the burden of mechanical installation and testing", and was WFBL's General Manager at the time of his death in 1954.
 Some of WLAH's equipment was transferred to be used by WFBL; consequently, station staff began to link WLAH's and WFBL's histories, resulting with the station's slogan later becoming the "First Broadcasting License" in central New York.
-However, government regulators have consistently considered WLAH and WFBL to be separate stations, and Federal Communications Commission records list November 20, 1924 as WFBL's first license date.
+However, government regulators have consistently considered WLAH and WFBL to be separate stations, and Federal Communications Commission records list WFBL's first license date as November 20, 1924.